marc-jones/phd_thesis/content/03_winter/06_discussion.md

 A vernalization requirement is of great agronomic importance for the growth of *Brassica* crops[@friedt_oilseed_2009] and has a large effect on the floral transition[@song_remembering_2013].
 To understand the vernalization response in *B. napus*, a time series of transcriptomes were compared between a winter variety, Tapidor, and a spring variety, Westar.
-Comparing the number of expressed genes between varieties revealed that the Tapidor had a greater number of *B. napus* genes exhibiting variety specific expression in the leaf compared to Westar.
+Comparing the number of expressed genes between varieties revealed that Tapidor had a greater number of *B. napus* genes exhibiting variety specific expression in the leaf compared to Westar.
 This difference was also observed when *B. napus* genes were grouped based on sequence conservation to Arabidopsis genes, with Arabidopsis genes tending to have more expressed homologues in the leaf in Tapidor than in Westar.
 A potential hypothesis to explain this observation is that an increased number of proteins are required in Tapidor.
 Being the organ that intercepts the majority of light, the leaf senses photoperiod signals[@an_constans_2004; @suarez_lopez_constans_2001; @samach_distinct_2000; @yoo_constans_2005; @kobayashi_pair_1999].